SJCNY Spring 2021 - Business Affairs

-The Office of Business Affairs serves the entire SJC community and is here to support you as you return to class this fall.
-Please see below for important information regarding billing and payment for the fall.
+The Office of Business Affairs serves the entire SJC community and is here to support you as you return to class this spring.
+Please see below for important information regarding billing and payment for the spring.

 This page will be updated as more information becomes available.
 Please check back in the coming weeks.

 Type at least 3 characters to search the items below.